Why Choose Cedars-Sinai Marina del Rey Hospital for Anorectal Abscess Treatment?

 You can prevent anorectal abscess by carefully managing other diseases, such as diabetes, inflammatory bowel disease, and STDs.
 The use of condoms during anal intercourse can also help prevent abscesses.
 Changing diapers frequently and cleaning the anal area properly can prevent both abscesses and fissures in infants and toddlers.

 Do you have signs of an anorectal abscess?
-You can learn more about the treatment of an anorectal abscess by getting in touch with our skilled general surgeons at Marina Del Rey Hospital.
+You can learn more about the treatment of an anorectal abscess by getting in touch with our skilled general surgeons at Cedars-Sinai Marina del Rey Hospital.